 Tucked away in Marin County, Stinson Beach provides a laid-back coastal experience with its long sandy stretch and views of Mount Tamalpais.
 The beach is a popular spot for locals seeking a relaxing getaway as well as surfers from the Bay Area.

-The beach is also set next to a charming small town which exudes a laid-back and welcoming atmosphere, with a small number of local businesses, cafes, and shops.
-Breakers Café is a nautical themed family owned joint that is great for grabbing a bite after the beach or for a weekend brunch.
+The beach is also set next to a charming small town that exudes a laid-back and welcoming atmosphere, with a small number of local businesses, cafes, and shops.
+Breakers Café is a nautical-themed family-owned joint that is great for grabbing a bite after the beach or for a weekend brunch.

 Drakes Beach, Point Reyes National Seashore